moloney/dcm/README.rst

 Running Tests
 =============

-Test dependencies can be installed with the '[tests]' extra (e.g.  You can then run ``pytest dcm/`` in this directory.
+Test dependencies can be installed with the '[tests]' extra and then run with pytest.
+For example in this directory you could run ``pip install .[tests] ; pytest dcm/``.
 This will also check mypy for errors.

+While type hints are used extensively, tests are currently a bit sparse and mostly targeted at high-level integration tests (which at least kicks the tires on the lower level stuff).
+Expanding and improving tests is a great way to contribute for anyone interested.